isomerpages/moe-evergreensec/announcements/announcements/_posts/2024-04-01-post-Collection of School Graduation Certificates.md

 Please approach Mdm Jamila in the General Office for assistance.</p>
 <p>Please bring along your EZlink or NRIC as proof of identification when
 collecting your SGC.
-If your parents are collecting on your behalf, kindly ensure they bring along an authorization letter.</p>
+If your parents are collecting on your behalf, kindly ensure that they bring along an authorization letter.</p>
 <p>Thank you.</p>